 Does Xfinity Gigabit Pro have a data cap?

-Xfinity Gigabit Pro is the only Xfinity plan that does not have a data cap.
+Xfinity Gigabit Pro is the only Xfinity plan that does not have a data cap by default.
 If you're willing to pay the nearly $300 per month the plan costs after the $1,000 initial installation fee, there is no limit on your data usage beyond the 2 Gbps throttle on the main fiber line.

 Does Xfinity really offer a 2 Gbps plan?